Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Estimation

-\Cref{ass:sampling} says that we have access to a sample of $n$ iid draws of $Y$, $T$, and $X$. \Cref{ass:unobs} says that the distribution of the measurement errors $U_{Y^*}$ and $U_{T^*}$ is known up to a finite number of parameters.
+\Cref{ass:sampling} says that we have access to a sample of $n$ $i.i.d.$ draws of $Y$, $T$, and $X$. \Cref{ass:unobs} says that the distribution of the measurement errors $U_{Y^*}$ and $U_{T^*}$ is known up to a finite number of parameters.
 In practice, we will assume that $U_{Y^*}$ and $U_{T^*}$ are both mixtures of normal distributions.
-This is similar to what \citet{hausman-liu-luo-palmer-2021} do in their application, and mixtures of normals are likely to have good approximating properties for continuously distributed measurement error.
-The first part of \Cref{ass:cop} says that the conditional copula does not vary across different values of the covariates (note that this does not imply that it is equal to the unconditional copula).
-This sort of condition is very commonly invoked in the literature on conditional copulas (see, for example, the discussion in \citet{derumigny-fermanian-2017}).
-The second part of \Cref{ass:cop} says that the conditional copula of $Y^*$ and $T^*$ is known up to a finite dimensional number of parameters.
-In principle, the conditional copula could be nonparametrically estimated (\Cref{prop:2} implies that it is identified though it does not provide a directly estimable expression).
+This is similar to what \citet{hausman-liu-luo-palmer-2021} do in their application, and mixtures of normals are likely to have good approximating properties for continuously distributed measurement error.\footnote{A side-effect of assuming that the distributions of measurement error are known up to a finite number of parameters is that the smoothness of the measurement error---e.g., ordinary-smooth vs.~super-smooth measurement error---does not affect the rate of convergence of our estimator or our inference procedure.
+This is in contrast with \citet{hausman-liu-luo-palmer-2021}, whose main estimator does not specify a parametric model for the measurement error, and, hence, the smoothness of the measurement error affects inference and rates of convergence. } The first part of \Cref{ass:cop} says that the conditional copula does not vary across different values of the covariates (note that this does not imply that it is equal to the unconditional copula).
+This sort of condition is frequently invoked in the literature on conditional copulas, where it is often referred to as the ``simplifying assumption'' as it greatly simplifies estimating conditional copulas.
+Despite being a common assumption, it is a strong assumption (see, for example, the discussion in \citet{derumigny-fermanian-2017} as well as \citet{veraverbeke-omelka-gijbels-2011,gijbels-veraverbeke-omelka-2011}); \citet{nagler-2025} provides a recent systematic discussion of the plausibility of this assumption both in terms of models that rationalize it and in terms of empirical evidence on its plausibility across several different applications.
+The second part of \Cref{ass:cop} says that the conditional copula of $Y^*$ and $T^*$ is known up to a finite number of parameters.
+In principle, the conditional copula could be nonparametrically estimated (\Cref{prop:2} implies that it is identified, though it does not provide a directly estimable expression).
 While possible, proceeding this way is likely to be quite complicated in practice (see, for example, \citet{li-vuong-1998, li-2002, veraverbeke-omelka-gijbels-2011, firpo-galvao-song-2017}).
-Instead, we proceed by considering the case where $C_{Y^*T^*|X}$ is specified parametrically. \Cref{ass:splines} allows us to recover the process $\beta_j(\cdot)$ from estimating a finite number of $\beta_j(\tau)$, i.e., estimate them over a finite grid of $\tau$ and interpolate the process from the particular set of $\beta_j(\tau)$ that we estimate (see \citet{wei-carroll-2009} and \citet{arellano-bonhomme-2016} for similar assumptions in related contexts).
+Instead, we proceed by considering the case where $C_{Y^*T^*\mid X}$ is specified parametrically. \Cref{ass:splines} allows us to recover the process $\beta_j(\cdot)$ from estimating a finite number of $\beta_j(\tau)$, i.e., estimate them over a finite grid of $\tau$ and interpolate the process from the particular set of $\beta_j(\tau)$ that we estimate (see \citet{wei-carroll-2009} and \citet{arellano-bonhomme-2016} for similar assumptions in related contexts).\footnote{The parameters $\rho_S$ and $\theta_U(\Delta, s_1, s_2)$ depend on integrals over the distributional tails.
+The second part of \Cref{ass:splines} complements the first part by specifying a spline model for the extreme intervals, following \citet[Appendix D]{arellano-bonhomme-2016} and \citet{geraci-2007-quantile}.}